iMissile/Self.Writing/Notes/python_lang.md

 	- [What is BlockManager and why does it exist?](https://github.com/pydata/pandas-design/blob/a0f1d32094f5030cc06ec09c8582b5a7b7798065/source/internal-architecture.rst#what-is-blockmanager-and-why-does-it-exist)
 	- [Block manager rewrite](https://pandas.pydata.org/docs/development/roadmap.html#block-manager-rewrite)

+# IDE
+- [Spyder](https://www.spyder-ide.org/) is a free and open source scientific environment written in Python, for Python, and designed by and for scientists, engineers and data analysts.

 # 30.08.2021
 ## python
 - [A fancy and practical functional tools](https://github.com/suor/funcy)